Public Health Unit

 • We engage in research to support the development of a robust evidence base around population health.

-• We develop and deliver evidence-based initiatives to improve the wellbeing of the Falkland Islands community in collaboration across government and in collaboration with private and community sector partners.
+• We develop and deliver evidence-based initiatives to improve the wellbeing of the Falkland Islands community in collaboration across government and with private and community sector partners.

-• We design and deliver awareness campaigns in the media and with events.
+• We design and deliver awareness campaigns in the media and through events.

 • We seek to gather data to provide for a broad view of what impacts population health.